-The Lodge Enameled Cast Iron 6 Quart is one of the most-recommended Dutch ovens by reviewers and buyers.
+The Lodge Enameled Cast Iron 6 Quart is one of the most-recommended Dutch ovens in Singapore by reviewers and buyers.
 The material and size are perfect for any kind of meal!

 With this one, you can cook a variety of recipes and bake some treats.
 Being a 6-quart pot, it can also serve a big crowd during social gatherings.